Commentary Matthew 13

 The seed sown on rocky ground

-The second type of person Jesus talks about in the parable of the Sower is “The seed sown on rocky ground”.
-This is the one who hears the word and at once receives it with joy, but since he has no root, he remains for only a season.
-When trouble or persecution comes because of the word, he quickly falls away.”
+The second type of person in the parable of the sower is “the seed sown on rocky ground.”
+This is the one who hears the word and immediately receives it with joy, but because he has no root, he remains only for a season.

 “Ask, and it will be given to you; seek, and you will find; knock, and the door will be opened to you.
 For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.”
 (Matthew 7:7-8)